Srikanth2001-tech/Predicting-Loan-Default-Risk-Using-ML/ReadMe.txt

 ## **Research Questions**
 1. How can we predict the default risk of a borrower based on socio-economic and financial features using machine learning models?
-2. Which machine learning algorithms (Logistic Regression, Random Forest, XGBoost) work best for classifying the default risk of borrowers?
+2. Which machine learning algorithms (Logistic Regression, KNN, XGBoost) work best for classifying the default risk of borrowers?
 3. What are the most important features that determine loan default risk?

 ## **Dataset Details**